 It’s Saturday morning and Peter’s at home marking assignments.
-As usual, he’s organized and has plenty of time until Monday.
-To the right of Peter’s tidy desk is a small mirror which he reaches for and puts in front of his laptop.
-Staring back at him – he sees a balding, banal, forty-three-year-old college teacher with prescription glasses.
-His perceptions change when he picks up a rolled banknote clenches it between his thumb and index finger and snorts a long line of cocaine.
-He immediately feels like his younger self again – insouciant, alive.
+Staring at his desk mirror – he sees a balding, banal, forty-three-year-old college teacher.
+He misses his youth.
+His perceptions quickly change though – when he picks up a rolled banknote – clenches it between his thumb and index finger – snorts a fat line of cocaine.
+Temporary relief.
+A brief fling with his younger, insouciant self.
 Peter minimizes the file on his laptop and finds his music playlist; cranking up the volume – he blasts out his carefully chosen list of heavy metal classics and cuts up another line.
 The work can wait he decides.

-Looking out of an upstairs window, Peter catches a glimpse of his gardener – Jim.
-He’s sat on the edge of his raised swimming pool, shirtless, smoking, and talking on his phone.
+Looking out of an upstairs window, Peter catches a glimpse of his gardener – Jim: sat on the edge of his raised swimming pool, shirtless, smoking, chatting on his phone.
 He can’t expect much though – Peter still owes him for previous work, and the colossal cocaine tab he owes makes him nauseous.
-He glares at Jim’s light brown abdominals which are formed in a six-pack, like defined rocks.
-Peter finds him intimidating and he feels used; it was only supposed to be a small job, but now it’s become an ongoing project.
+He glares at Jim’s light brown abdominals, formed in a six-pack, like defined rocks.
+Peter finds him intimidating and he feels used; it was supposed to be a small job – it’s become a neverending project.

 Peter pulls the curtain shut, deciding to hide from the sun and the abhorrent gardener; he cranks the music up a little louder and flicks a light switch on.
 He re-opens the file on his laptop, snorts another line, and gets back to marking his students’ work.
 Peter feels focused and skims through the assignments, marking them with the speed and dexterity of an efficient robot.
 He knows the feeling won’t last though and dreads the Sunday, Monday, and Tuesday blues which are always imminent after his drug binges.
 He’s tried many times to kick his habit, but Jim always seems to message when Peter’s motivation is at its lowest.

-Peter spends the rest of the day cleaning up the aftermath of the murder; he drains the remaining water from the pool and runs the hose at a perpetual rate.
+Peter spends the rest of the day cleaning up the aftermath of the murder: draining the remaining water from the pool, running the hose at a perpetual rate.
 He clears his cupboards practically empty of cleaning products, and the strong smell of bleach replaces the sickly tang of hot blood.
 Nevertheless, Peter is still overwhelmed by the insurmountable situation.
-As he stares at the body, reality kicks in and he’s violently sick on the floor; until only a dry heave remains – causing his lower stomach to tighten up and ache.
-The drugs have now worn off and Peter begins to feel overwhelmed with emotions; ‘what have I done’, he mutters to himself, gently sobbing into his palms.
+As he stares at the soulless, deteriorating body – reality kicks in and he’s violently sick on the floor; until only a dry heave remains – causing his lower stomach to tighten up and ache.
+The drugs have worn off and Peter begins to feel overwhelmed with emotions; ‘what have I done’, he mutters to himself, gently sobbing into his palms.

 Peter reverses his range rover to the side gate and finishes his bag of cocaine, he doesn’t bother cutting it up, just stuffs the bag into his nose and sniffs like a powerful hoover.
 He looks down at his phone and notices three missed calls from his friend; ‘he knows I’m busy – I’ll call him back tomorrow!’
 After a struggle, Peter starts the engine and cautiously drives to his destination.
 He prays.

-Two weeks later Peter is rounding up his English class; ‘great work everyone, I hope you’re pleased with your assignment results and agree that the marks were fair.
-If anyone has any questions – please feel free to stay behind and speak to me’.
-One of his students decides to take him up on the offer; a well-spoken, young Indian man named Sin.
-‘I just want to say thanks for the results, sir, I appreciate it’.
-‘No problem at all Sin’ Peter retorts.
-‘So, I’ll be getting top marks every time’ Sin continues as he lets out a sly chuckle.
-Peter fakes a smile as Sin heads for the door, turns to him and mutters – ‘you’re gonna need a new gardener’.
+Two weeks later Peter is rounding up his English class; ‘great work everyone, I hope you’re pleased with your results.
+If anyone has any questions – please feel free to speak to me’.
+One of his students takes him up on the offer; a well-spoken, young Indian man named Sin.
+‘I just want to say thanks for the results, sir’.
+‘No problem Sin’ Peter retorts.
+‘So, I’ll be getting top marks every time now’ Sin slyly chuckles.
+Peter fakes a smile as Sin heads for the door, turns and mutters – ‘you’re gonna need a new gardener’.

 A.T Hawthorn – 6.8.19